ESanchezLozano/ESanchezLozano.github.io/_pages/about.md

 ======
 (July 2018) - One paper accepted at BMVC 2018.
 PyTorch code coming soon

-(June 2018) - Our iCCR code has been ported and integrated into the iOS app Meo3d for virtual avatars
+(June 2018) - Our iCCR code has been developed and integrated into the iOS app Meo3d for virtual avatars

 (June 2018) - Matlab code for iCCR has been updated to the GitHub account